Boris-73-TA/SDEs/README.md

 StochasticProcessSimulator relies on

-- ``numpy``  for random number generation
+- ``numpy``  for random number generation and math functions,
-- ``scipy`` and ``statsmodels`` for support for a number of one-dimensional distributions.
+- ``scipy`` and ``statsmodels`` for support for some specific distributions,
-- ``matplotlib`` for creating visualisations
+- ``matplotlib`` for creating visualisations.

 ## Quick-Start

-StochasticProcessSimulator allows you to simulate and plot paths from different stochastic processes in simple way.
+StochasticProcessSimulator allows you to simulate and plot paths from different stochastic processes in a simple way.

 For instance, the following code